LoserHasNoFuture/Cracking-Leetcode/Sorting/Bucket_Sort/881_Boats_to_Save_People.md

 # Solution: Sort and Add to Boat
 Because people's weight are integer, so we can use bucket sort.
-If a boat can take more than two people, then we have to maintain a variable (current weight).
+If a boat can take more than two people, then we have to maintain a variable (current weight) and also use binary search.
 ```
 class Solution {
     public int numRescueBoats(int[] people, int limit) {